nico-aero/Detox/docs/Guide.Migration.md

 #### `jest-cli`

-From now on, Detox explicitly depends on `jest-cli` package (marked as a peer dependency), That’s why if you see an error like the one below:
+From now on, Detox explicitly depends on `jest-cli` package (marked as a peer dependency), that’s why if you see an error like the one below:

 ```plain text
 Cannot find module 'jest-cli/build/cli/args'